Question: Can I Redownload iTunes Purchases?

-UPDATE, June 2011: With the release of iCloud, you can now redownload music, app, and ebook purchases.
+UPDATE, June 2011: With the release of iCloud, you can now redownload music, app, movie/TV, and audio/ebook purchases.
 In order to use these features, you'll need iTunes 10.3 or higher on the desktop and iOS 4.3 or higher on iOS devices.
-Learn how to redownload music with iCloud here.
+Learn how to redownload purchases with iCloud here.

 Unfortunately, the iTunes Store doesn't allow you to redownload iTunes purchases that are lost or accidentally deleted.
 The Store is set up to require you to buy them a second time.